cxfos/budget-app/.ai-docs/frontend-fixes-checklist.md

   - Implemented a client-side solution that aggregates expenses by category using the existing `/expenses` endpoint
 - [x] **Fix API base URL configuration** - Frontend service is making requests to the wrong base URL
   - Updated Docker Compose environment variable to use the service name 'backend' instead of 'localhost'
+- [x] **Fix duplicate API calls** - Frontend is making multiple redundant API calls
+  - Implemented a single query approach in useExpenses hook to fetch comprehensive data
+  - Calculated total expenses and category summary from the main data on the client side
+  - Reduced API calls from 3 to 1 per action, improving performance

 ## UI Functionality Issues
 - [x] **Total Expenses display** - Currently showing $0.00, need to fetch and display actual data